unixwzrd/oobabooga-macOS/macOS-Install.md

 There are a number of other modules like Pandas and SciPy wihich need review on Apple Silicon, many of these are usetd in oobababooga and elsewhere.

-Please run through the steps and feel free to comment, update or clarify.
+Please run through the steps and feel free to comment, update, clarify, or contribute.